Novage/p2p-media-loader/README.md

 [**WebTorrent**](https://webtorrent.io/) tracker is used for WebRTC signaling and to create swarms of peers that download the same media stream.
 Few running public trackers are available: [https://openwebtorrent.com/](https://openwebtorrent.com/).
-It is possible to run personal WebTorrent tracker using open source implementations: [bittorrent-tracker](https://github.com/webtorrent/bittorrent-tracker), [uWebTorrentTracker](https://github.com/DiegoRBaquero/uWebTorrentTracker)
+It is possible to run personal WebTorrent tracker using open-source implementations: [bittorrent-tracker](https://github.com/webtorrent/bittorrent-tracker), [uWebTorrentTracker](https://github.com/DiegoRBaquero/uWebTorrentTracker)

 **P2P Media Loader** is configured to use public **STUN** and **WebTorrent** servers by default.
 It means that it is not required to run any server side software for the P2P network to function.

 ## How it works

 A browser runs a player integrated with **P2P Media Loader** library.
 Instance of **P2P Media Loader** is called **peer**.
 Many peers create P2P network.